 Section 7.1 Certificates of Stock; Uncertificated Shares.
 Every holder of stock in the Company shall be entitled to have a certificate; provided that the Board of Directors may provide by resolution or resolutions that some or all of any or all classes or series of its stock shall be uncertificated shares.
 Any such resolution shall not apply to shares represented by a certificate until such certificate is surrendered to the Company.
-Every holder of stock represented by a stock certificate shall be entitled to have a certificate signed by or in the name of the Company by any two authorized officers of the Company, including without limitation, the Chairman Chair of the Board, the Vice Chairman Chair of the Board, the President, any Vice President, the Secretary, an Assistant
+Every holder of stock represented by a stock certificate shall be entitled to have a certificate signed by or in the name of the Company by any two authorized officers of the Company, including without limitation, the Chairman Chair of the Board, the President, any Vice President, the Secretary, an Assistant